 Leaving somewhere that’s been home for more than three-quarters of my life – I moved here aged six and I’m now 41 – does not make me an infallible oracle for the future.
 But having lived in Greenwich for nearly 35 years I’ll venture some predictions for the next 35.

 It’s important to remember how dramatically the borough’s fortunes have improved since 1980.
 As a six-year-old moving to London I was told to look out for Slush Puppies (an iced soda drink that was all the rage at the time) and the plastic skateboard ramp in Greenwich Park.
 There was little else to do, be proud of, or look forward to other than the Thames Barrier (completed in 1982 and dubbed optimistically as the Eighth Wonder of the World by the GLC).
 Greenwich town centre had relatively few tourists (indeed, it was council policy at the time not to actively encourage them).
 The dead hand of the MOD and fears of IRA terrorism meant that much of the Royal Naval College, and all of the Arsenal, were out of bounds.
-The National Maritime Museum contained a dusty collection of model ships and the Cutty Sark contained a dusty collection of old Figureheads.
+The National Maritime Museum contained a dusty collection of model ships, and the Cutty Sark a dusty collection of old Figureheads.
 Tens of thousands of manufacturing jobs along the river had already gone or were going, fast.
 Schools and the old Greenwich District Hospital were crumbling.

 My first encounter with council bureaucracy was as a 9-year-old in 1983, being presented with a plastic Greenwich Council ballpoint pen as a consolation prize having failed a cycling proficiency test in the Sherington School playground: nowadays I’d be given a much more substantial Olympic or Royal Borough trinket.

-Although the NHS still has problems locally, public transport and schools in Greenwich are light years from what they were like in the early 80s.
+Although the local NHS still has its problems, public transport and schools in Greenwich are light years from what they were like in the early 80s.
 We should be glad that race relations have been generally good since the shocking murders of Stephen Lawrence, and a number of other black youngsters, in the early 1990s.
 Greenwich’s well-settled Asian and Afro-Caribbean communities has been supplemented by a big influx of west and north African immigrants from the 1990s onwards.
 I was pleased to see that in 2014 several councillors of Black African heritage were elected in Greenwich for the first time.
-The council has been slow to acknowledge, let alone celebrate, Greenwich’s huge west African community (one of the largest in the UK): at the good primary school my daughter attends more than half the pupils are of black African ethnicity, but almost all the teachers are white.
+But the council has been slow to acknowledge, let alone celebrate, Greenwich’s huge west African community (one of the largest in the UK): at the good primary school my daughter attends more than half the pupils are of black African ethnicity, but almost all the teachers are white.

 If race relations are to remain good more work will need to be done to make sure that Greenwich’s councillors, senior council staff, police officers and other community leaders reflect the community better.
 Right now most of them have white faces, and voices, just like mine.
-As for the white working class community, you can see some simmering tensions as the borough becomes more populous and diverse.
+As for the white working-class community, you can see some simmering tensions as the borough becomes more populous and diverse.
 One of my daughter’s friends recently had to move from insecure private rented accommodation in Woolwich to a damp flat in Dartford: the council can’t find the family an affordable home locally.
 The importance of delivering more genuinely affordable housing can’t be stressed too much.
 Compared to many other inner London boroughs Greenwich still has a relatively stable community (you could say too stable: I’ve met people who’ve never ventured out of Charlton or Abbey Wood), which will come under great strain as the population is predicted to swell from 255,000 now to 355,000 in 2041.

 If I was still a councillor here I’d worry most about the widening inequality between places like Blackheath and Greenwich in the west, and places like Thamesmead in the east.
-A mansion tax, and restrictions on the Right to Buy, could help but politicians, both locally and nationally, need a new toolkit of tax, housing and planning policies to promote sustainable regeneration and prevent Greenwich and Blackheath becoming ghettoes for the super-rich in the next few decades.
+A mansion tax, and restrictions on the Right to Buy, could help but politicians, both locally and nationally, need a whole new toolkit of tax, housing and planning policies to promote sustainable regeneration and prevent Greenwich and Blackheath becoming ghettoes for the super-rich in the next few decades.
 I hope they get one.

 Once the Royal Arsenal development is finished and Crossrail makes Abbey Wood a viable location for luxury flats, I expect the current east-west divide in Greenwich to be gradually replaced by a more complicated pattern.
 By 2050 most parts of the borough will be a mixture of the very rich and the very poor, and the council will have to work hard to ensure they aren’t separated by security gates as some developers would like.